danielskatz/sustaining-research-projects/README.md

 *

 ##Consulting & services
 *A project can offer consulting & services around the project itself.
 For example, a client might pay you to implement the project for them, build something custom, or train them on how to use it.
-This could also be done as a service that is written in the client's grant proposals.*
+This could also be done as a service that is written in the client's grant proposals.
+(Note that this might overlap Industry support above.) *
-#####Need to contrast with Industry support

 ####Pros
 * Business model aligned with something people are willing to pay for